When I got pregnant with my first child, I started my journey into childbirth education.

 Motherhood was a journey I loved.
 Like so many mothers along the way, I wanted to share the information I had learned.
 I began looking for career moves where I could put my love of pregnancy and birth to work and found a position managing a hospital based prenatal education program.
 Wanting to better understand the field I was now working in I decided I should become a certified childbirth educator.
 As you may guess, this started a new research journey.

-I automatically ruled out the childbirth education program I used for my birth, because I wanted to empower women in their births.
+I automatically ruled out the childbirth education program I used for my birth, because I wanted to empower women in their births and recognized that it a 12 week commitment would be difficult for most moms.
 For my own birth, I ended up needing interventions and felt as though my birth was flawed and I knew that wasn’t what I wanted to teach other mothers.
 I wanted to give women information and for them to feel confident in their birth choices.
 The more I researched Lamaze, the more strongly I felt that was what I needed to teach.

 I ended up becoming a Lamaze Certified Childbirth Educator (LCCE) when I was 5 months pregnant with my second son.